motdotla/dotenv/README.md

 Default: `false`

 Override any environment variables that have already been set on your machine with values from your .env file(s).
-If multiple files have been provided in `option.path` the override does not apply while the files are being combined (see `options.path`).
-It applies though at the merging of the combined results with `process.env` (or `optiors.processEnv`, if set).
+If multiple files have been provided in `option.path` the override will also be used as each file is combined with the next.
+Without `override` being set, the first value wins.
+With `override` set the last value wins.

 ```js
 require('dotenv').config({ override: true })